Mass S&P downgrade, Greek debt impasse hit euro zone

 "This is not a catastrophe.
 It's an excellent rating.
 But it's not good news," Baroin told France 2 television, saying the government would not respond with further austerity measures.

 The euro fell by more than a cent to $1.2650 on the news.
-European stocks, which had been up for the day, turned negative, but reaction to the widely anticipated news was moderate.
-Safe-haven German 10-year bond futures rose to a new record high while the risk premium that investors charge on French, Spanish, Italian and Belgian debt widened.
+European stocks, which had been up on the day, turned negative but reaction to the widely anticipated news was moderate.
+Safe-haven German 10-year bond futures rose to a new record high while the risk premium investors charge on French, Spanish, Italian and Belgian debt widened. <GVD/EUR>

-Euro-zone finance ministers responded jointly by saying in a statement they had taken "far-reaching measures" in response to the sovereign debt crisis and were accelerating reforms toward stronger economic union.
+Euro zone finance ministers responded jointly by saying in a statement they had taken "far-reaching measures" in response to the sovereign debt crisis and were accelerating reforms towards stronger economic union.

 "Yesterday we were cautious and confident.
 Today we are less optimistic," a source close to the Greek task force in charge of the negotiations said.